 - Paper money is highly symbolic because the paper isn't useful for anything else and it represents a monetary value many, many times the value of the paper and ink.

 - Coins don't have to be symbolic, only, but they tend to be.
-At the moment, in the U.S., oddly, the copper in our pennies is probably worth more than the symbolic value of one cent, but generally coins represent a value that is higher than the sum of their constituent parts.
+The copper in American pennies may be worth more than the symbolic value of one cent, but generally coins represent a value that is higher than the sum of their constituent parts.

 - Often coins are about as worthless as the paper of paper money, although they have symbolic value used for transactions.